-GN 02402.110 Domestic FIs and Beneficiaries Outside the U.S.
+GN 02402.110 Domestic Financial Institutions (FI) and Beneficiaries Outside the United States

-If an SSI recipient requesting direct deposit to an FI in the U.S. indicates that he or she will be leaving or resides outside the area of the 50 States, District of Columbia, or Northern Mariana Islands, follow these procedures.
+Use these instructions if a Title XVI recipient requests direct deposit to a United States FI while residing outside the area of the 50 States, District of Columbia, or Northern Mariana Islands.

-If yes, go to b.
+If yes, go to step 2.

-If no, go to c.
+If no, go to step 3.

-If the blind or disabled child of a member of the U.S. armed forces overseas will remain eligible, process the request for direct deposit to an FI in the U.S. before changing jurisdiction to the FO in Cumberland, MD.
+If the child remains eligible, process the request for direct deposit to an FI in the United States before changing jurisdiction to the FO in Cumberland, MD.